bigmoves/quickslice/docs/guides/joins.md

 # Joins

-AT Protocol data is organized into collections.
-A user's status records live in one collection, their profile in another.
-Quickslice generates joins that let you query across collections, so you can fetch a status and its author's profile in a single request.
+AT Protocol data lives in collections.
+A user's status records occupy one collection, their profile another.
+Quickslice generates joins that query across collections—fetch a status and its author's profile in one request.

 ## Join Types

-Quickslice generates three types of joins automatically:
+Quickslice generates three join types automatically:

 | Type | What it does | Field naming |
 |------|--------------|--------------|